-One of the special features in this laser tag equipment is “what you see is what you get”.
+One of the special features of this laser tag equipment is what you see is what you get.
 Traditional laser tag suppliers build one gaming gun model.
 And this model, just with a software change, can go from a pew-pew pistol with an indoor range of 15 meters / 50 feet and then switch to outdoor sniper mode with a range of more than 100 meters / 330 feet.

 So, you can adjust the shooting range via software settings.

 You can also order gaming guns that are compact with a 40mm lens that has an average outdoor range of 80 meters / 300 feet (you can power them down for indoor game-play).
 And you can get gaming guns that are long-range with a 46mm lens like the Morita Sniper Rifle which has an average combat range of 150 meters / 500 feet.
 You could get more range if your opposition was not ducking and weaving and if it was dusk, etc. but this is an average.